 Crumbling Pensions in America

 We took too much, we paid too little.
 We thought we could get something for nothing.
 We were wrong.

 Across the U.S. today, nearly every level of government is witnessing the collapse of their pension systems.
 Social Security faces a $11.4 trillion shortfall, California’s government pensions are $1 trillion underwater, city governments risk bankruptcy because they’re on the hook for hundreds of millions of dollars in unfunded liabilities.

 The private sector has been in a retirement crisis for a long time.
 After years of sponging off the taxpayer, the public sector is now in the same boat.
 The taxpayer is tapped out, government coffers are bare, civil servants want more, and politicians are too frightened to grab the chainsaw.
 What a dilly of a pickle.
 Mass madness has infected the public ledger.
 When will this fiscal insanity finally be cured?

 What do you think of the U.S. pension crisis?
-Let us know in the comments section!We value your comments!
-Please weigh in on our comment section below.
+Let us know in the comments section!Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com